 For Students in the MHA Program ONLY

 Students in the MHA program who fail or withdraw from one or more courses in a term must repeat ONLY that coursework in their next term of enrollment.
 Since all the required courses in a given term are prerequisites for the next term's courses, students must successfully complete all courses in a term in order to proceed to subsequent coursework.

 If a course is not offered in every 14-week term, the student must receive approval from their Student Services Program Advisor to take the course in the next term in which it is offered.

 INCOMPLETE GRADES AND COURSES

-After one term, an IP grade (Incomplete Pass) will automatically change to an N (no grade) and an IF grade (Incomplete Fail) will automatically change to an F. After this period, students will be required to re-register and pay for the course if it is a degree requirement.
-If a second attempt at the course is unsuccessful (results in IP, IF, W or F) and the course is a requirement for the degree, the student will be required to withdraw from Wagner.
+After one term, an incomplete (I) grade will automatically change to an F (fail).
+After this period, students will be required to re-register and pay for the course if it is a degree requirement.
+If a second attempt at the course is unsuccessful (results in W or F) and the course is a requirement for the degree, the student will be required to withdraw from Wagner.

 ACADEMIC STANDING AND FINANCIAL AID

-Students should know that a cumulative GPA below the required minimum and/or courses that are not completed on time (IP, IF, W) can have implications for financial aid eligibility.
+Students should know that a cumulative GPA below the required minimum and/or courses that are not completed on time (I, W) can have implications for financial aid eligibility.
 Students should carefully read the graduate student information regarding NYU’s Satisfactory Academic Progress (SAP) standards.